stjordanis/graph-tool/doc/faq.rst

    Modularity maximization is a substantially inferior method to the inference-based ones that are implemented in ``graph-tool``, since it does not possess any kind of statistical regularization.
-Among many other problems, the method tends to massively overfit in empirical data.
+Among many other problems, the method tends to massively overfit empirical data.

    For a more detailed explanation see `“Modularity maximization considered harmful”